Bruno-Diego/CodeInstitutePortfolio1/README.md

 ### The Success Page

   - The button of the contact form leads the user to the success page confirming that the e-mail with the message was successfully sent.

-  - The credits for the animation goes to the work done in Codepen.io by Konstantin Rouda (@Konrud) and can be viewed on [this link](https://codepen.io/Konrud/pen/mwZXgV).
+### Future features

+  - For the future deployments to the website, I would like to implement an newsletter to for user subscription;
+  - Besides, I would like to implement on the future a Blog Page with news and posts related to the website's subject;
+  - I also would like to create a section for users' comments and feedbacks.

 ## Typography and color scheme